stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-There has been no substancial amount of new shares related from the company (that could have diluted the share price).
+The company did not release new shares (that could have diluted the share price).

 &nbsp;

-This is confirmed by the change in Earnings per Share (Total Earnings divided by Number of Shares available).
+This is confirmed by the change in Earnings per Share (EPS is Total Earnings divided by Number of Shares available).

 &nbsp;

-Looking at the change in Earning per Share, it seems like Nvidia has never been as discounted as it is now.
+The change in EPS confirms Nvidia has never been as discounted as it is now.

 ![](/assets/blog/nvidia/nvidia_financials2.webp)